Chinmayee421/ICICI_Stock_Analysis/README.md

 - **Risk Management ⚖️:** Employ solid risk strategies to mitigate potential losses.
 - **Trend Analysis 📊:** Continuously assess market trends to stay ahead and make informed decisions.

----

-This should make the headings stand out more!